CookieTheDev/CookieTheDev/README.md

 # Hello, I'm CookieTheDev! 👋

 ## 🚀 About Me
 I'm a seasoned **FiveM Developer** and **System Administrator** with a deep passion for technology and a knack for managing complex systems.
-Currently, I'm steering the ship at **[Southern Hosting](https://southern.host)**, your soon-to-be favorite destination for game and VPS hosting services.
+Currently, I'm steering the ship at **[Lunar Hosting](https://lunarhosting.co)**, your soon-to-be favorite destination for game and VPS hosting services.
 Stay tuned for our launch!

 ## 🔧 Skills
 - **Pterodactyl Systems**: Extensive experience in deploying, managing, and customizing Pterodactyl for seamless game server management.